 Kaixin Auto Holdings Announces Appointment of New Auditor

-/EIN News/ -- BEIJING, April 28, 2023 (GLOBE NEWSWIRE) -- Kaixin Auto Holdings (“Kaixin” or the “Company”) (NASDAQ: KXIN) today announced the appointment of Onestop Assurance PAC ("Onestop") as its independent registered public accounting firm, effective April 25, 2023.
+BEIJING, April 28, 2023 (GLOBE NEWSWIRE) -- Kaixin Auto Holdings ("Kaixin" or the "Company") KXIN today announced the appointment of Onestop Assurance PAC ("Onestop") as its independent registered public accounting firm, effective April 25, 2023.

 The appointment of Onestop was made after a careful and thorough evaluation process and has been approved by Kaixin's board and audit committee.